Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/views.md

 ---
 # Views

-## Zephyr Workbench Shortcuts
+## Workbench for Zephyr Shortcuts
-This panel gives your shortcut to the most used features of Zephyr Workbench
+This panel gives your shortcut to the most used features of Workbench for Zephyr

 - New West Workspace
 - New Application